MRDRC offers funding for summer workshops

 This five-day workshop will cover the content and structure of the core PSID interview, its special topics modules, and its supplemental studies, including

-- the Transition into Adulthood Supplement (TAS),
+- the Transition into Adulthood Supplement (TAS), and

 Morning sessions will include lectures on topics such as